carlosmouracorreia/HelloRecipt/README.md

 ### Observer Pattern

-* Through the use of Swift vocabulary "didSet" on variable definitions, inside these closures, for data corresponding to multiple UI parts in real time (e.g static Dictionaries in the Recipt class), I invoked delegate references.
+* Through the use of Swift vocabulary "didSet" on variable definitions, inside these closures, for data corresponding to multiple UI parts in real time (e.g static Dictionaries in the User class), I invoked delegate references.

 ### Delegation Pattern